prayag2010/PES-Project-4/README.md

 **Installation/execution notes for the C code in this repository:**
 All the code in this repository should be executed using the following command:
 `make -r -j3 "target"`
-Where, "target" has four choices
+Where, "target" has three choices
 - *Debug*: This target builds the output for the KL25Z.The output LEDs will change according to the states and the messages will be logged.
 - *Normal*: This target builds the output for the KL25Z.
 The output LEDs will change according to the state changes, and a log output is displayed.
 - *Test*: This target builds the output for the PC.
 This target logs messages after executing uCUnit test cases.